onnx/onnx/docs/Operators-ml.md

 <dl>
 <dt><tt>T</tt> : tensor(float), tensor(double), tensor(int64), tensor(int32)</dt>
-<dd>The input type must be a tensor of a numeric type.
-The output type will be of the same tensor type.</dd>
+<dd>The input type must be a tensor of a numeric type, either [N,C] or [C].
+The output type will be of the same tensor type and shape.</dd>
 </dl>